jiangtonghuan/projection_embedding/README.md

 ## Citation:

-For this code: Jiang, T.; Bogodanov, N. A. ; Alavi, A. ; Chen, J.  Individual and synergistic superexchange enhancement in cuprates, not published yet.
+For this code: Jiang, T.; Bogodanov, N. A. ; Alavi, A. ; Chen, J.  Individual and synergistic superexchange enhancement in cuprates.
+Preprint at [https://arxiv.org/abs/2503.17596](https://arxiv.org/abs/2503.17596) (2025).

 For dependences: